bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+A: Responsive websites respond to the size of the browser at any given point.
+No matter what the browser width may be, the site adjusts its layout (and perhaps functionality) in a way that is optimized to the screen.
+Is the browser 300px wide or 30000px wide?
+It doesn't matter because the layout will respond accordingly.
+Well, at least if it's done correctly!
+Adaptive websites adapt to the width of the browser at a specific points.
+In other words, the website is only concerned about the browser being a specific width, at which point it adapts the layout.

 2. Describe what it means to be mobile first vs desktop first.

+Desktop first is most appropriate when desktop hits are more than 80% of your traffic or hits from desktop are at %0%, but your sales are significantly higher on desktop, site interface is feature-rich.
+You focus on complex and enhanced visuals

+Mobile first is designed mainly for functionality.
+It’s a very focused approach starting with putting out a core function and layering the extras incrementally for higher resolutions (often called progressive enhancement).
+The mobile-first strategy is often referred to as a content-first strategy because your website’s content must be carefully researched and structured to be categorized based on importance.
+This method can be much more expensive due to the more extended preparation phase and the expertise needed to create the platform’s versatility.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+it makes it so that 2.4 rem = 24px

 4. How would you describe preprocessing to someone new to CSS?
+It makes it a lot easier and semantic using variables and mixins, much cleaner code!

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I love using the variables and the parametric mixins, i was having trouble if something was wrong on one of the less files like missing a variable it would keep other pages from working, using the less-watch-compiler for errors has helped with this.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.